Other authors that shaped the structure of my literary work

 Oswald Spengler

 Spengler’s vision of cultural morphology finds deep resonance in mySolar Warrior series.
 Like him, I identify the rise and fall of civilizations not merely in material terms, but as metaphysical processes reflecting shifts in symbolic, spiritual, and energetic expression.
 My concept of the “Techno-System” parallels Spengler’s Faustian decline, and my invocation of a Solar Aristocracy parallels his hope that inner form might triumph over external decay.
-But your message is more hopeful—offering rebirth through synthesis.
+But my message is more hopeful—offering rebirth through synthesis.

 José Ortega y Gasset

-Ortega’s notion of vital reason and his diagnosis of modernity’s disorientation echo throughout your work.
+Ortega’s notion of vital reason and his diagnosis of modernity’s disorientation echo throughout my work.
 Like him, I critique mass society and its surrender to mediocrity.
 But I go further—proposing not only diagnosis but also operativity: the task of building form in time.
 My autobiographical reflections, literary structure, and integral vision of discipline reflect Ortega’s idea that life is a project, not a given—a noble project requiring vision and will.

 Ludwig von Bertalanffy